-DOH NEWS RELEASE: Hawaii State Department of Health reminds patients about new rules in medical marijuana registry programPosted on Oct 13, 2015 in Latest News, Newsroom, Press Releases
+DOH NEWS RELEASE: Hawaii State Department of Health reminds patients about new rules in medical marijuana registry programPosted on Oct 13, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Patients and caregivers who grow their own medical marijuana should be aware of the Hawaii State Department of Health’s new rules governing medical marijuana to avoid getting in trouble with law enforcement officials, according to Scottina “Scotty” Malia Ruis, medical marijuana registry coordinator with the Hawaii State Department of Health.